hashicorp/terraform-website/content/source/docs/enterprise/admin/active-active.html.md

 This command allows users to make ad hoc/realtime application changes, such as `capacity_concurrency` via the CLI.
 Both an allowable `<KEY>` (setting name) and `<VALUE>` (new setting value) must be provided.
 A complete list of the current `app-config` settings can be found by running `replicatedctl app-config export`.
 You will be warned to restart the TFE application after running this command and must do so with a `replicatedctl app restart` command for the configuration changes to be in effect.

--> **Note:** You should ensure that any ad-hoc changes made in this fashion are captured in the standard node build configuration, as the next time you build/rebuild a node only the configuration stored for that purpose will be in effect and ad-hoc changes could be lost.
+-> **Note:** You should ensure that any ad hoc changes made in this fashion are captured in the standard node build configuration, as the next time you build/rebuild a node only the configuration stored for that purpose will be in effect and ad hoc changes could be lost.

--> **Hint:** Adding a function to your Linux start-up like an alias can give you a short cut to the admin app-config command only requiring a single command and parameters, such as:
+-> **Hint:** Adding a function to your Linux start-up like an alias can give you a short cut to the admin `app-config` command only requiring a single command and parameters, such as:

 ```bash
 # shortcut: tfe-app-config <KEY> <VALUE>